 But (pun intended), where there's a will, there's a way!
 By designating a share of your estate (usually a fixed percentage), you can include neighbors in need around the world in your will, even as you are getting established.
 And the good news is that by giving this way, your gift grows with you.

-Our Guide to Leaving a Gift in Your Will can help you write the language in your will that designates a share of your estate to help neighbors in need.
+Our Guide to Leaving a Gift in Your Will can help you write language in your will that designates a share of your estate to help neighbors in need.

 Tell us if you've remembered Lutheran World Relief in your will